sbt92/laptop-setup/README.md

 # Laptop Setup
-This is an Ansible Playbook to get my Debian workstation up and running as quickly as possible.
+This is an Ansible Playbook to get my Debian systems up and running as quickly as possible.
+Originally created to setup my workstations it has evolved to an infra repo for my Debian systems

 ## Prereqs